openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

         }
     }

-So, for such cases the smart compiler can deduce smart type of an entity and will not require unnecesary ``as`` conversions (see :ref:`Cast Expressions`).
+In cases like this the smart compiler can deduce the smart type of an entity without requiring unnecessary ``as`` conversions (see :ref:`Cast Expressions`).

 There are tricky cases related to overloading (see :ref:`Function and Method Overloading`) when a smart type may lead to the call